roberson-mendes/hacker-rank-studies/README.md

 The first version (brutal-force) solution and it's refactorings are one after another.

 # considerations
+- The best practices isn't followed in this repository, once it's focus is to solve the problems.
-- Each folder has one problem with the respective solution and problem description
+- Each folder has one problem with the respectives solution and problem
-- Each exercicise may have more than one or more refactores in the same file, separated only by comment headers.
-  - These comments are like "refactor x" to present a refactore i've made on the solution
-- Not always it will have the best practices right in the first version of each resolution, but the intention is refactoring it along the way and consequently the best practices will be appearing.
 - Some archives has some fancy tests (without any framework).
 To run this tests, just run ruby "archive-name.rb" with Ruby installed on your pc.